HL7/davinci-dtr/input/pagecontent/use_cases.md

 #### EHR System
 The Electronic Health Record (EHR) system SHALL be the primary system used to initiate the DTR process.
 The [SMART App Launch](http://hl7.org/fhir/smart-app-launch) will typically be initiated from within the EHR.

 The goal of DTR is to collect clinical documentation and/or to encourage the completion of documentation that demonstrates medical necessity for ordered items or services.
+The completion of documentation for ordered items or services are required by payers for prior authorization or other coverage requirements.

 It is possible to have a process where the focus is on the interaction with the EHR and an external application.
 Examples of external systems are administrative, payment, practice management, scheduling, and other applications.